ongr-io/CookiesBundle/Resources/doc/index.rst

 ..

-That's it bundle is ready for work.
+That's it - the bundle is ready for work.

 Working with cookies
 --------------------